 Anxiety is, in my opinion, the fastest growing mental health issue, and awareness of it is growing, which is super, smashing, great!
-More people are taking note of it from day to day, and we are all realising it is ok to talk about it.
+More people are taking note of it, and we are all realising it is okay to talk about it.
 Studies suggest that at present, 40% of disability worldwide is due to depression and anxiety.
-The most recent Psychiatric Morbidity Survey suggests 1 in 5 people in the UK suffer with depression or an anxiety disorder.
+The most recent Psychiatric Morbidity Survey suggests 1 in 5 people in the UK suffer from depression or an anxiety disorder.
 It is costing the NHS a remarkable £71 billion a year in hospital admissions.
-When you think about these type of statistics, we really need to find the most suitable and efficient ways to help in any small way possible.
+When you think about these types of statistics, we really need to find the most suitable and efficient ways to help in any small way possible.

 While writing this blog, I researched some great ways to reduce anxiety, and a lot of them can be super easy and effective.
 To be honest I’ve been doing a fair few of them myself!
 Try Healthline for some mental health inspiration.

-One starting step, is to cut out caffeine and focus on teas which are low in caffeine or free from it all together, (Click here for some of our suggestions).
+One starting step is to cut out caffeine and focus on teas that are low in caffeine or free from it altogether, (Click here for some of our suggestions).
 Lately, thanks to working here at BRUU, I’ve mainly been testing out the effects of certain teas and if they can help with anxiety specifically.
 It won’t be a surprise when I tell you I love tea, and in my spare time, I have been ‘testing’ all sorts, focussing on the ones that can reduce stress and anxiety.
-I’ve been drinking a lot of fruit teas at first and I found that they were about 35% - 40% positive as I felt relaxed and clear minded.
+I’ve been drinking a lot of fruit teas at first and I found that they were about 35% - 40% positive as I felt relaxed and clear-minded.
 I felt as though I could focus on my tasks ahead and organise my schedule a little more efficiently.

 Following on from that, in the past 3-4 days I’ve been drinking camomile and I can certainly, without a doubt, say that this is my favourite tea of all.
-When I’ve had a cup of Calming Camomile, I have felt a whole new level of calm, and way more clear headed.
-I feel as though my mind is open for learning new things, and if that wasn’t enough, it has helped greatly with improving my insomnia.
-Camomile is thought to be a mild muscle relaxant, and in my opinion relaxes your muscles to the point your body feels entirely comfortable, and ready to doze off.
+When I’ve had a cup of Calming Camomile, I have felt a whole new level of calm, and way more clear-headed.
+I feel as though my mind is open to learning new things, and if that wasn’t enough, it has helped greatly with improving my insomnia.
+Camomile is thought to be a mild muscle relaxant, and in my opinion, relaxes your muscles to the point your body feels entirely comfortable and ready to doze off.